Top Startup Mistakes Made by Entrepreneurs

 - Patents or other intellectual property.

-Remember to answer the question at the beginning of this section in order to pinpoint your business' most important resources.
+Remember to answer the question at the beginning of this section in order to pinpoint your business's most important resources.
 Please don’t skip this.
 Do the work and reap the results!

-As business owners we’ve only got so much time in the day.
-A lot of us have families that depend on us, a current job that we’re trying to maintain while we’re getting our business off the ground, and the list goes on.
+As entrepreneurs and business owners, we’ve only got so much time in the day.
+A lot of us have families that depend on us, a current job that we’re trying to maintain while we’re getting our startup off the ground, and the list goes on.
 Point being, if you’re not focused on the right activities for your business, you’ll waste a ton of time and money.

 If you’re opening a restaurant, your key activities may be getting feedback from customers, making sure your employees are doing what they’re supposed to, and promoting your restaurant at local events.
 When deciding whether or not to keep an activity in your to-do list, ask yourself these 3 questions:

 1) Does this activity build relationships with customers/readers/important people in your industry?

 2) Does this activity actually move your business in the right direction for long-term gains?

 3) Does this activity generate revenue today or open up potential revenue streams in the future?